Skip to content Skip to sidebar Skip to footer

 New Races Bring Action to Miami and Las Vegas

 Joining COTA on the calendar were two brand new street races in glamorous US locations.
 The Miami Grand Prix debuted in 2022 on a track weaving around the Miami Dolphins stadium, while Las Vegas got its first race in 2023 with part of the circuit running along the famous Strip.
-Of course, the Las Vegas race is held at night, and for visual effects, it’s one of the most appealing night races in F1
+Of course, the Las Vegas race is held at night, and for visual effects, it’s one of the most appealing night races in F1, as well as one of the racetracks with the highest altitude on the whole calendar.

 Both events bring spectacular racing and star power to attract new American audiences.
 Miami saw a titanic battle between Verstappen and Charles Leclerc, while Las Vegas became a symbol of the Liberty Media growth, and an iconic venue, which held the first Saturday F1 race in many years.